tea3/hexo-related-popular-posts/README.md

 - Generate popular list of posts.
 (Sort posts by page views)
 - Get Page Views information on posts.
 (Visitor Counter)

 A hexo plugin that generates a list of links to related posts based on tags , and plugin that generates a list of links to popular posts base on page view of Google Analytics.
-Popular posts is need Google Analytics API.
+Popular posts need Google Analytics API.

 Also , this plugin can generates a list of links to related posts based on contents.
 In addition , plugin supports different styles, thumbnails, is fully customizable and includes caching for improved performance.